ChamanAgrawal/GSoC19_Report/README.md

 <br/>
 <br/>

-SageMath is an open-source mathematics system implemented mostly in Python.
-It includes a wide area of mathematics, covering topics like algebra, combinatorics, graph theory, number theory, calculus, etc. SageMath uses the [Sage Trac development server](trac.sagemath.org) for development and discussion.
+SageMath is an open-source mathematical software with many components implemented in Python.
+It can do computations in diverse fields of mathematics, like algebra, combinatorics, graph theory, number theory, calculus, etc. SageMath uses the [Sage Trac development server](trac.sagemath.org) for development and discussion.

 The trac server consists of tickets, like a Github issue, that contains all the information related to discussions, commits, and codebase changes.

 As part of GSoC'19, I have worked on SageMath's combinatorics module.
 The project was broadly divided into three parts:

-* Refactoring the existing code to a modular design pattern
+* Refactoring the existing code to a modular design pattern.
-* Implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence
+* Implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence.
-* Implementing/modifying combinatorial object classes to support new algorithms
+* Implementing/modifying combinatorial object classes to support new algorithms.

-The RSK correspondence provides a one-to-one mapping between matrices and pairs of objects called semistandard Young tableaux, which are a finite collection of boxes, or cells, arranged in a particular order and satisfying certain conditions.
+The RSK correspondence provides a one-to-one mapping between matrices and pairs of objects called semistandard Young tableaux, which are 2D arrays with certain conditions.
 So, for each matrix, the RSK algorithm gives a unique pair of semistandard Young tableaux.
 The RSK algorithm constructs the first tableau by successively inserting the values from the matrix according to a specific rule called insertion rule, while the second tableau records the evolution of the first tableau's shape during the construction.
-An insection rule defines the procedure of inserting a new element into a Young tableau.
+An insertion rule defines the procedure of inserting a new element into a Young tableau.
 Different insertion rules result in different correspondences, and many of these have been thoroughly studied in combinatorics.

-Here is the summary of the all work I did in the project (Reference ticket [#27846](https://trac.sagemath.org/ticket/27846)).
+Here is the summary of the all work I did in the project (reference ticket [#27846](https://trac.sagemath.org/ticket/27846)).

 ## Summary